-Massage by itself brings a relaxed state that is necessary for healing, the parasympathetic state of “rest and digest” that counters the hypervigilant state of “fight or flight”.
-Neuro massage offers new ways to recognize how emotional, cognitive, and body symptoms interact, and new take home exercises for:
+Massage by itself brings a relaxed state that is necessary for healing.
+It is called the parasympathetic response.
+This “rest and digest” state counters the “fight or flight” instinct when your body has been injured.
+Neuro massage is even more specific.
+It offers new ways to recognize how emotional, mental, and physical symptoms interact.

 • Head trauma